SockHungryClutz/KritaModernGL/README.md

 }
 ```

-Compute shader that swaps the color channels
+Compute shader that swaps the color channels, set the Workgroup X variable to 1/16 the X axis size and Workgroup Y to 1/16 the Y axis size, eg. 64 for both would cover a 1024x1024 area
 ```
 #version 450